stat660-f18/course-questions-wiki/week-02/README.md

 - Answer (jduan10-stat660): No, the names cannot contain any null bytes.
 *  Question (yli110-stat660): What is a valid variable name in SAS?
 - Question (anguyen152-stat660): What makes a valid variable name in SAS ?
+- Answer (jduan10-stat660): They can be 1 to 32 characters long.
+They must begin with a letter (A-Z, either uppercase or lowercase) or an underscore.
 - Question (whu8-stat660): What are the requirements for variable names in SAS?
 - Question(llopez37-stat660) Would this cause any error with missing data?